 Since then Andy has hosted numerous other solo exhibitions including Behind The Mask: BAFTA which toured the United Kingdom in 2015, exhibiting at Somerset House in London as well as in Manchester and Leeds.
 The photographer has also been recognised on the Queen's New Years Honours List, being awarded an MBE for his services to photography and charity.
 His work is also featured in the National Portrait Gallery, in addition to magazines globally, like Vogue, GQ and Vanity Fair.

-In 2021, Andy Gotts was signed exclusively by Maddox Gallery and with an exciting solo exhibition celebrating 30 years of his career set to take place in September 2021.
+In 2021, Andy Gotts was signed exclusively by Maddox Gallery and held an exciting solo exhibition celebrating 30 years of his career in September 2021.